Kenya Travel Insurance

 Documentation Required: Police reports for theft, medical reports in English, receipts for all expenses, proof of travel disruption from official sources

-- Request all medical reports in English from healthcare providers, as insurers need documentation in English for processing claims
+- Request medical reports in English from all healthcare facilities you visit

 Get Covered for Kenya